-- interval (Optional [IntervalData]) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+- interrupts (Optional [InterruptData]) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts.
 The default value None checks for the steady state approximately every (real) second. - atol (float) Absolute tolerance that must be reached to abort the simulation - rtol (float) Relative tolerance that must be reached to abort the simulation - progress (bool) Flag indicating whether the progress towards convergence is shown graphically during the simulation - evolution_rate (callable) Function to evaluate the current evolution rate.
 If omitted, the evolution rate is estimate from the change in the state variable, which can be less accurate.
 A suitable form of the function is returned by eq.make_pde_rhs(state) when eq is the PDE class.